joanpadolina/browser-technologies-1920/README.md

 # Layers

 ## HTML-only

+*first test, for the sketches please read it in the [wiki](https://github.com/joanpadolina/browser-technologies-1920/wiki/Concept-case-2:-T-shirt-Design)*

 __Form Post__
 In the first layer the focus was mainly on making the form work.
 This has been possible through rendering it server-sided.
 The data would then be added to a database, in this case to Mongo DB.